 What you'll need

-100 uses of Gantt tools are available on the Free Forever and Unlimited Plans
+100 uses of these Gantt tools are included on Unlimited Plans.

-Unlimited uses of Gantt tools are included on the Business, Business Plus, and Enterprise Plans
+Unlimited uses of these Gantt tools are included on the Business Plan and up.

 Slack Time Calculations